DataEngineeringLabs/simd-benches/README.md

 ### Conclusions so far:

-* for non-null sums, it is advantageous to use SIMD
+* for non-null sums, it is advantageous (by 10%) to use SIMD
-* for sums with nulls, it is not advantageous to use SIMD
+* for sums with nulls, it is not advantageous (by 50%) to not use SIMD

 ## License